mueslimak3r/jelly-find/README.md

 query jellyfin to find media with given properties

 ### Examples
-`-q` match videos with the AVI container, match videos with ASS codec subtitles.
+`-q avi,ass` match videos with the AVI container, match videos with ASS codec subtitles.

-`-l` limit the results to 5 items per term (avi, ass).
+`-l 5` limit the results to 5 items per term (avi, ass).

 `-v` prints out the total number of matches for a term.